 In 2002 the Village Hall was renovated and an extension built with the help of a grant from the Lottery Community Fund.
 In 2016, the kitchen was upgraded with a new equipment to make food catering easier for functions.

 As well as our regular groups and classes, the hall has also hosted dances, parties, ceilidhs, tabletop sales, car boot sales, after-funeral gatherings and even local weddings and christening celebrations!
-We’ve even had local Girl Guides and Cubs for sleepover!
+In 2017, we welcomed BBC radio for the iconic Gardeners’ Question Time.
+We’ve even had local Girl Guides and Cubs for sleepovers!

 We cater for anything!